iqra-1/python-ocr-project/README.md

 2. **Include Example Images**: Add a sample image in the `input_images` directory and adjust the example image link.
 3. **Update License**: Ensure the `LICENSE` file is added to your repository if you choose to include licensing information.

 This README file provides a comprehensive tutorial for your project, guiding users through installation, usage, and understanding of the code.
-It also includes instructions for contributing and licensing, making it a professional and user-friendly documentation for your project.
+It also includes instructions for licensing, making it a professional and user-friendly documentation for your project.